LukeChannings/Vibe/modules/UI/Widget/TextInput/README.md

 The clear event is emitted when either the clear button is pressed (causing the input to be cleared,) or the input is otherwise cleared using the backspace key.

+###enter###

+The enter event is emitted when the enter button is pressed whilst the input is in focus.
+The event is sent the current value of the input as a parameter.
+Note: The input event is not fired when the enter key is pressed and the input is in focus.